Want the perfect workout program?

 Take QuizFact checked by Kirsten Yovino, CPT Brookbush Institute

 You get two major upper body groups done in one workout, and it even presents the opportunity to reduce your time spent in the gym.
 Talk about getting the most bang for your workout buck.
-And if knocking out almost the entire upper body in one workout isn’t enough to convince you, we’ll leave you with this: It was Arnold’s favorite.
+And if knocking out almost the entire upper body in one workout isn’t enough to convince you, this should do it: It was Arnold’s favorite.
 Need we say more?

 Think about it: As a whole, chest exercises will be pushing exercises, like the bench press or push-up.
 The back muscles act to pull, so picture pulling exercises like a pull-up or bent-over row variation.